-What was achieved: The Division of Credit Unions updated selected regulatory guidance documents during fiscal year 2022 and met this performance target.
-We continue to review our current guidance documents in order to keep our regulatory guidance current.
-The Division is currently updating all guidance regarding credit union mergers.
+What was achieved: The Division of Credit Unions updated selected regulatory guidance documents during fiscal year 2023 and met this performance target.
+We continue to review our current guidance documents in order to keep our regulatory guidance relevant.
+The Division also updated all information regarding credit union mergers hosted on the Division website.